 So far, I’ve written over 240 comments on different blogs.
 Those comments referred 3,973 visitors and six qualified leads to my consulting business.
 I was even able to close a $25,000 corporate speaking gig, after commenting on a blog.

-measure the engagement that their content generates.
+Most blog owners use the comments metric to measure the engagement that their content generates.
 It may not be the most valuable metric you can track, but it indirectly tells you much about your users, your content and your strategy.

 According to Torque Magazine, somewhere around 5.5 billion comments are left on WordPress blogs, every single month.
 Many of those are spam comments, of course and, thankfully, the Akismet plugin prevents spam comments from destroying a blogger’s hard work.